🔑 Key takeaways:

 Google reviews and Facebook recommendations are a great place to start if you want to know what actual customers think about local franchises.

-We Buy Ugly Houses has over 800 franchises in 46 states.
+We Buy Ugly Houses has over 800 franchises in 45 states and Washington, D.C.

 Sell to We Buy Ugly Houses vs. Selling with a realtor